newsnowlabs/dockside/docs/setup.md

 - `uidCookie`: an object specifying a unique name and salt for the Dockside authentication cookie; this must be different for every nested instance of Dockside;
 - `globalCookie`: for an extra layer of security for the security-conscious, you may specify a name, domain and secret value for a global cookie which must be present before any part of Dockside, including the UI will respond to a web request; use this if you are uncomfortable with either the Dockside UI login screen, or devtainer services that may be set to 'public' to be exposed publicly;
-- `lxcfs`: [LXCFS](#lxcfs) is a fuse filesystem that allows processes running with docker containers to measure their own cpu, memory, and disk usage.
-As not all Docker hosts will have lxcfs installed, it is disabled in Dockside by default, but may be enabled by setting `available: true`.
-After this, lxcfs may be by default enabled or disabled for all profiles (by setting `enabled` in `config.json` accordingly), however this default may be overriden by the lxcfs setting in any individual profile.
+- `lxcfs`:  is a fuse filesystem that allows processes running with docker containers to measure their own cpu, memory, and disk usage; refer to [LXCFS](extensions/lxcfs.md) for details of the LXCFS extension.